 Q: What drugs are tested with Oral-Eze?

-A: The drugs tested for are the following: Amphetamines, Methamphetamines (including MDMA and its metabolite), Opiates (Codeine, Morphine, Hydrocodone, Hydromorphone, 6-monoacetylmorphine), Cocaine (Metabolite), THC, and Phencyclidine (PCP).
+A: Oral-Eze tests for the following drugs: amphetamine, methamphetamines (including MDMA and its metabolite), opiates (codeine, morphine, hydrocodone, hydromorphone, 6-AM), cocaine (metabolite) THC, and phencyclidine (PCP).

 Q: Can the Oral-Eze test detect Ecstasy?